alevnyacow/revars/README.md

 - **First element** is a Revar itself.
 Basically it behaves like a usual object with mutable fields so you can modify it anywhere in your code.
 - **Second element** is a React hook.
 Use it in functional components to make them rerender when according revar is modified.
+- **Third element** is a function can be used to add plugins for current Revar.

 Take a look at following example: